-Some of the more common ways to achieve the corporation's charitable objectives would be through third party charities, such as making gifts to charities and sponsoring events and/or programs of charities.129 Similar to using a for-profit company as an intermediary, the pre-tax profits of the stand-alone for-profit company may be donated to charities, thereby reducing the tax liability of the for-profit company.
-As explained above, a corporation may deduct the eligible amount of gifts made to qualified donees in the year or in the preceding 5 years.130 In general, as discussed above, the for-profit company is entitled to a tax deduction from its taxable income, up to a maximum of 75% of its net income.
-If the for-profit company donates a gift of appreciated capital property to a charity, the limit is increased by 25% of the taxable capital gain and 25% of any recapture of capital cost allowance realized on a gift of depreciable capital property (but only up to 25% of the lesser of the capital cost or the fair market value of the depreciable property).
+Some of the more common ways to achieve the corporation's charitable objectives would be through third party charities, such as making gifts to charities and sponsoring events and/or programs of charities.
+Similar to using a for-profit company as an intermediary, as discussed above, the pre-tax profits of the stand-alone for-profit company may be donated to charities, thereby reducing the tax liability of the for-profit company.